 Mats Fernström, NPK Sweden, 2017-01-12 NPK ID C593

 We have now analyzed the second part of this Finnish proposal, namely to add the property 14X12 (Complication of cesarean section) to a number of diagnosis codes.
 In this analysis we also included the Swedish sub codes and the diagnosis codes that already have 14X12.
 The analysis is presented in the Excel file “_Appendix #366 2017-01-12_”.

 Like in the Finnish analysis, we also had to make some medical judgments when the number of cases was zero or very low but we agree with the Finnish judgments and our cost data support the Finnish proposal.
 We just want to add that the Swedish sub codes to O141, O984 and O988 also should have 14X12.
 Detailed technical changes are in the Excel file “_Suggestion #366 2017-01-12_”.

 The DRG change will be none in Sweden, because all the codes already have COMPL and they are not used as principal diagnosis in cases with cesarean section (out of the 3013 cases in our analysis only one case had been grouped to Cesarean section w/o cc).
 In other countries, without the strict Swedish coding rules, cases with any of these codes as principal diagnosis will go from DRG 371 (Cesarean section w/o cc) to DRG 370 (Cesarean section w cc) as wanted.

-#22 Updated by Kristiina Kahur over 2 years ago
+#22 Updated by Kristiina Kahur almost 3 years ago